 I’m a Cornish actor, writer and voiceover artist.

-I am delighted that my first radio play Little Blue Lines has been commissioned as a 15 minute drama by BBC Radio 4 and will be broadcast in the week commencing 25th February 2021.
+I am delighted that my first radio play Little Blue Lines has been commissioned as a 15 minute drama by the BBC.
+It will be broadcast 22-26 February 2021 at 10.45am and repeated at 7.45pm each day on Radio 4.

 I have also adapted the story for the stage, Bloody Woman includes all the questionable gags, political statements and rude words that you are not encouraged to say on the radio.
 More research has been published linking PTSD and miscarriage.
 I hope I can gather interest for a production some time when we can all laugh and cry in the same room together again.